c00c00r00c00/writeups/UIUCTF_2023/first_class_mail/README.md

 5. **Extracting the ZIP code**: According to [Wikipedia](https://en.wikipedia.org/wiki/POSTNET), the first five digits of the decoded barcode represent the ZIP code.
 Thus, I tried the flag `uiuctf{60661}` and it was confirmed to be the correct answer!

-6. **Takeaway**: So, when I first saw the barcode, I actually laughed and thought to myself "Nah, there's no way the ZIP code is hidden in there."
+6. **Takeaway**: When I first saw the barcode, I actually laughed and thought to myself "Nah, there's no way the ZIP code is hidden in there."
 Little did I know that barcodes actually hold so much information.
 This challenge really opened my eyes to that fact.
 It makes you wonder how many people out there have unknowingly uploaded photos with a sneaky barcode lurking in the background, hinting at their potential whereabouts.
 It's kind of creepy when you think about it.